mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Friday, 11 April 2025

-- The average temperature today is 13.17˚C,
+- The average temperature today is 14.71˚C,
-- With highs of 14.6˚C and lows of 12.76˚C,
+- With highs of 16.83˚C and lows of 13.75˚C,
-- It may feel like 12.24˚C with broken clouds
+- It may feel like 13.75˚C with clear sky
 - The wind speed is 0.89m/s and visibility is 10000m
-- The pressure is 1024hPa and humidity is 65%
+- The pressure is 1024hPa and humidity is 58%
 - The sun will rise at 05:20 and set at 18:58

 <!-- weather_marker ends -->